-The IE reviewed the Information Request, IR#JPR.28 (Information Request-Joint Review Panel) associated with the proposed reservoir filling and management strategies under which both Gull Island and the Muskrat Falls projects were reviewed.
+The IE reviewed the Information Request, IR#JPR.28 (Information Request-Joint Review Panel) associated with the proposed reservoir filling and management strategies under which both Gull Island and the MF projects were reviewed.
 The criteria that was adopted for flow release was 30 percent of the Mean Annual Flow (MAF) which equates to about 500 cms for the minimum fixed flow during reservoir impounding.
-The actual minimum flow release is 534 cms.
+The actual minimum flow release for impoundment is 552 cms.
 The current normal minimum flow release is 350 cms.
 The 500 cms has been found to be a flow that "both the fish populations within the river and the habitat would have experienced previously."
 Nalcor has advised the IE that once the spillway is constructed, the compensation flow (minimum flow of 350 cms) will be modified, if necessary based on monitoring results.
 This will allow flexibility to allow proper adjustments in the flow based on what the monitoring results reveal.
 It is uncertain whether the permits provide for this adjustment and it must be verified that they do allow for revisions to the prescribed and agreed to value by the regulatory agencies and concerned parties.
-The report determines the filling time for Muskrat Falls and the environmental effects for fish and fish habitat.
+The report determines the filling time for MF and the environmental effects for fish and fish habitat.
 The report does not lead directly to a recommendation, but lists the findings of the study, both pro and con.
 Based on the data presented, Alternative 4: Fall appears to be the desirable choice with a filling time of 15-19 days.
 Elsewhere in the documents that MWH reviewed, we found a citing of filling time of 9-11 days which equates to the spring alternative, Alternative 2, which lists 9-11 days; this alternative was apparently selected.
 This alternative notes that it has the least amount of adult mortality, but the young-of-year would be lost in de-watered habitat perimeters.
 Table 8, page 11, where this information is found does not mention the adults issues under the fish issues.
 We note there was apparently a trade-off made in which more data was presented to support this decision.
-We requested support backup data but it was never furnished.
+We requested support backup data but it has not been furnished.
+(See 8.10; this work is no longer in MWH's scope of work.)